roidrage/paperplanes/_posts/2019-06-17-why-is-my-team-not-doing-what-i-expect-from-them.md

 ---
 title: Why is my team not doing what I expect from them?
 date: 2019-06-17T18:04:37+02:00
+excerpt: "Leaders who find themselves wondering why their teams aren’t making important decisions on their own tend to be leaders who are constantly pulled into many different discussions.
+Their calendars are filled to the brim, leaving little time for longer term work.
+This can seem like you’re contributing as a manager, like you’re doing important work and keeping yourself busy.
+It also means that you’ll have less time to focus on strategic work. "
 layout: post
 tags: leadership management
 ---